yurt-page/docs/connectivity.md

 If your web server doesn't have a public or dynamic IP address e.g. behind CGNAT then it can't be accessed from internet.
 You may try NAT punching.
 See [How NAT traversal works](https://tailscale.com/blog/how-nat-traversal-works/).
 But it will work only for UDP.
-The WebRTC does this but it's too heavy for routers.
+The WebRTC does this, but it's too heavy for routers.
-It is posible to build a proxy from WebRTC to plain HTTP so that we don't need to rewrite the entire system.
+It is possible to build a proxy from WebRTC to plain HTTP so that we don't need to rewrite the entire system.
 Anyway you won't be able to simply connect to a yurt, only two yurts can talk with each other.
 The HTTP3 is UDP based so maybe it's possible to open directly in browser.